Your Custom Text Here

 One of my favourite parts of the day was the buzz of the house during preparations before leaving for the ceremony.
 Polly’s mum, Emma, did a wonderful job placing her veil, and it was a real honour to witness and capture such intimate, meaningful moments between mother and daughter.

 The garden reception was absolutely stunning, from the beautiful dresses to the classic tailcoats; every detail was a joy to photograph.
-The atmosphere was incredible, and as the evening unfolded, the celebrations became wonderfully lively, with a packed marquee and guests dancing well into the early hours.
+The atmosphere was fantastic, and as the evening went on, the celebrations grew increasingly vibrant.
+The marquee was full, and guests danced late into the night, with the outstanding ‘TheRichard Reeves Band’ keeping the entire tent buzzing with energy.

 Eleanor and Harry